smartSenseSolutions/xfsc-workshop/Exercise-2/README.md

 -   Scheduler configuration

-    -   To enable the scheduler, open the `application.yml` and set the `scheduler.ces.lookup.cron` property to `*/2 * * * * *`.
+    -   To enable the scheduler, open the `application.yml` located at `fc-service-server/src/main/resources/application.yml`

+    -   Set the `scheduler.ces.lookup.cron` property to `*/2 * * * * *`.
 This will run the scheduler every 2 seconds.
 You can modify the time interval to your liking.

     -   As there are more than 400 credentials published to the CES, we recommend executing the below query in the Postgres database to only process the records that were added recently: